BestTimesToVisit.com Logo

 RENFE Train from Barcelona

-The most straightforward way to reach Montserrat from Barcelona is by taking a RENFE regional train from Plaça Espanya station.
-The journey takes about an hour and offers lovely views as you approach the mountains.
+The most common and efficient way to reach Montserrat from Barcelona is by taking a RENFE regional train from Plaça Espanya station.
+The journey takes about an hour and offers beautiful views as you approach the mountains.

 Aeri de Montserrat (Cable Car)